 Farouk, a senior associate in our London office, advises clients on arbitrations governed by the ICC, ICSID, and UNCITRAL rules, with a focus on complex commercial and investor-State disputes in the telecommunications and oil and gas sectors.
 He is often called upon by clients to provide strategic advice in respect to disputes raising matters of taxation, international sanctions, and claims by competing governments.

 In addition, Farouk has acted as arbitrator under the ICC and DIAC rules.
-He is actively involved in the Firm’s pro bono practice, having recently assisted REDRESS in a landmark case before the African Commission on Human and Peoples’ Rights (ACHPR).
+He is a member of the ICC Bulletin Editorial Board.
+He is also actively involved in the Firm’s pro bono practice, having recently assisted REDRESS in a landmark case before the African Commission on Human and Peoples’ Rights (ACHPR).

 Prior to joining Three Crowns, Farouk was an international arbitration associate in the London office of a leading global firm, working as well in Riyadh and Dubai as a member of the firm’s Corporate and M&A teams.
 While in London, he was part of the firm’s Global Business and Human Rights and Global Sanctions Teams.
 Farouk was previously a legal counsel at the Permanent Court of Arbitration in The Hague, where he administered appointing authority requests, investor-State, and commercial arbitrations.
 He was also the Court’s acting representative in Mauritius, where he focused on promoting the Court’s activities and casework in Africa.
 In addition, Farouk has litigation experience before Quebec courts.